 I arrive in New Jersey on a Saturday night and the following day is Father’s Day.
 I’ll spend time with family and go shopping at the local pool store for supplies.

 I’ve already contacted the pool store to make sure they had what I needed.
 Fun fact: I’m buying all the supplies from the first pool store I worked at when I was thirteen.
-So poetic.

 I’ve also been calling my current advertisers to see if they’re interested in any product reviews.
 Might as well sell some advertising while I have a pool at my disposal.